idleberg/web-porridge/README.md

 const localPorridge = new WebPorridge('localStorage' {
     decodeBase64: false
 });

+// Optionally, use it as drop-in replacement window['localStorage'] = localPorridge;
 ```

 ⚠️ **Keep in mind, that it is impossible to tell apart certain text strings from Base64 encoded strings!**